 Annual reports of the Company will be published within four months of each annual accounting period and half yearly reports will be published within two months of each interim accounting period.
-The report containing the full accounts will be available upon request free of charge.
+The report and accounts will be available upon request free of charge.